AdobeDocs/experience-platform.en/help/destinations/catalog/advertising/liveramp-distribution.md

 ---
-title: LiveRamp - Distribution connection
+title: LiveRamp - Distribution Connection
-description: Learn how to use the LiveRamp - Distribution connector to activate audiences previously onboarded into LiveRamp, to other advertising destinations.
+description: Learn how to use the LiveRamp - Distribution connector to orchestration of audiences previously onboarded into LiveRamp into downstream advertising destinations.
-hide: yes
-hidefromtoc: yes
 ---

 # [!DNL LiveRamp - Distribution] connection {#liveramp-onboarding}